jodeelow/Planes/README.md

    ~when '*' shows a plane body is hit
-   ~when '#' shows a plane pilot cabin is hit(all plane shows up on the table) ~when 'o' shows it means that it's a missed shot ->4.The game ends when one of the players take down all 3 planes
+   ~when '#' shows a plane pilot cabin is hit(all plane shows up on the table) ~when 'o' shows it means that it's a missed shot ->4.The game ends when one of the players takes down all 3 opponent's planes.